-In both cases, the period of responding begins when the additional information has been received.
-If the Trust do not receive this information, they will be unable to comply with the request.
+In both cases, the Trust will be unable to comply with the request if they do not receive the additional information.

 Requests Made by Third Parties or on Behalf of Children

 The Trust need to be satisfied that the third party making the request is entitled to act on behalf of the individual, but it is the third party's responsibility to provide evidence of this entitlement.
 This might be a written authority to make the request or it might be a more general power of attorney.
 The Trust may also require proof of identity in certain circumstances.